flutter/website/src/release/breaking-changes/wide-gamut-framework.md

 ### Color space support

 Clients that use `Color` and perform any sort of calculation on the color components should now first check the color space component before performing calculations.
 To help with that, you can use the new `Color.withValues` method to perform color space conversions.

-For example:
+Example migration:

 ```dart
 // Before